-Stella and Victor, who meet, fall in love and marry soon after meeting in Europe, blissfully sail back to the states to meet Victor's family.
-And then the honeymoon is over, for Victor's family, dominated by his manipulative mother, find Stella pretentious and aloof.
-In truth, Stella is a free spirit and their marriage starts to fall apart when Victor begins siding with his family instead of his wife.
+Stella and Victor meet in Europe, fall deeply in love, and marry soon thereafter.
+Then they sail back to the States to meet Victor's family, and the honeymoon is over: Victor's family, dominated by his manipulative mother, find Stella -- a free spirit -- pretentious and aloof.
+Their marriage starts to fall apart when Victor begins siding with his family instead of his wife.
 Written by

 [Victor has left the house against his mother's wishes]